-Work for Bold Earth
+Work at Bold Earth

 Bold Earth trip leaders facilitate safe, fun, and meaningful summer experiences for teenagers from all over the globe!
 In the process, we get to explore the outdoors and new cultures, surf, contribute to local communities, learn new languages, and sail and snorkel in some of the world’s most beautiful places.
 This position involves a unique combination of role modeling, leadership, laughter, games, and hard work.
 We hear over and over again that a summer with Bold Earth is the most fun and rewarding outdoor job in the world.